danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 ## Closing Thoughts

-I hope you enjoyed this little tour of propressively more worrying levels of locking engineering, with really just one key take away:
+I hope you enjoyed this little tour of progressively more worrying levels of locking engineering, with really just one key take away:

 Simple, dumb locking is good locking, since with that you have a fighting chance